Goldfinger (film): Writing

 Richard Maibaum, who co-wrote the previous films, returned to adapt the seventh Bond novel.
 Maibaum fixed the novel's heavily criticised plot hole, where Goldfinger actually attempts to empty Fort Knox.
 In the film, Bond notes it would take twelve days for Goldfinger to steal the gold, before the villain reveals he actually intends to irradiate it with the then-topical concept of a Red Chinese atomic bomb.
 However, Harry Saltzman disliked the first draft as being "too American", and brought in Paul Dehn to revise it.
-Dehn was himself a former intelligence operative, a political warfare officer in the Special Operations Executive during World War II.
+Dehn was himself a former intelligence operative, a political warfare officer in the Special Operations Executive (SOE) during World War II.
 Hamilton said Dehn "brought out the British side of things".
 Connery disliked his draft, so Maibaum returned.
 Dehn also suggested the pre-credit sequence be an action scene with no relevance to the actual plot.
 Maibaum, however, based the pre-credit sequence on the opening scene of the novel, where Bond is waiting at Miami Airport contemplating his recent killing of a Latin American drug smuggler.
 Wolf Mankowitz, an un-credited screenwriter on Dr. No, suggested the scene where Oddjob puts his car into a car crusher to dispose of Mr. Solo's body.
 Because of the quality of work of Maibaum and Dehn, the script and outline for Goldfinger became the blueprint for future Bond films.